2-XL: Tiger Electronics version

 The second version was on the market from 1992 through 1996, and about 45 tapes were released in total.
 The toy was sold internationally, including in Japan, Germany, Hungary, Italy, France, UK, Ireland, Canada, Brazil (where it was distributed by Nintendo's official local licenser Playtronic) and others.
 The tapes were translated into many foreign languages, but were not recorded by Freeman.

-Television series spinoff
+Television series spin-off

 The toy's success was also the basis for a game show called Pick Your Brain produced by Marc Summers Productions and Summit Media Group.
 The 2-XL robot in the show served as the assistant of Marc Summers.
 2-XL was also a spokesrobot for basketball player Michael Jordan and his charitable foundation in 1992 and 1993 and appeared in a number of PSA (public service announcements) with Jordan.

 Tapes

 List of 2-XL tapes manufactured by Mego Corporation between 1978 and 1981

 General Information was included with each toy robot.
 The remainder programs were each sold separately: